gholler-sopra/hydrator-plugins/transform-plugins/docs/Transpose-transform.md

 **fieldNormalizing:** A string that is a comma-separated list of field names, a common column for the field types, and a common column for the field values.
-Specify the name of the field to be normalized; to which output field its name should be mapped as a type, and the output field where the value needs to be saved.
+Specify the name of the field to be Transposed; to which output field its name should be mapped as a type, and the output field where the value needs to be saved.

 Example: "ItemId:AttributeType:AttributeValue" will save the name "ItemId" to the